aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 ```
 ### Subagents

-Subagents in claude are just several different agents each with their own system prompt and context window.
+Subagents in claude are just several different agents each with their own system prompt and context window that you can tell Claude to invoke, and then delegate prompt work to that subagent.

 You can create subagents with the `/agents` command, and the agent specification is like so: